SB01 Manual Superlative™

 Sequencer Play Directions

-To change the sequencer playback direction, hold SHIFT and press any of the three Arpeggiator mode buttons:
+To change the sequencer playback direction, hold SHIFT and press or combine any of the three Arpeggiator mode buttons:

-• DOWN: plays the sequence notes from last note to first
+1. UP: plays the sequence from first note to last

-• U+D: reverses play direction after reaching the last note
+2. U+D: play direction reverses after reaching the last note

-• UP: plays the sequence from first note to last
+3. DOWN: plays the sequence from last note to first

 Tip: You can switch directions while the sequencer is playing.